wrightmat/dnd-eberron/docs/locations/Sarlona.md

 * Population: 380,000 (73% humans, 15% shifters, 4% changelings, 3% ogres/ogre mages, 3% dwarves, 2% other)
 * Environments: Cold deserts, mountains, and plains
 * Planar Elements: Wild zones linked to Dolurrh, Lamannia, and Risia
-* Major Settlements:
+* Major Settlements: Dar Vuleer

 ##### Ohr Kaluun
 Before Unification, the arcanists of the eastern islands were powerful but they too fell to the Inspired.
 A legacy remained during the Age of the Dreaming Dark but it was hidden in shadows and practiced by criminals.
-This arcane knowledge has become more prevalent and out in the open since the Turning, but the criminal element certainly remains.
+This arcane knowledge has become more prevalent and out in the open since the Second Sundering, but the criminal element certainly remains.

 * Population: 72,000 (67% humans, 12% skulks, 8% changelings, 5% shifters, 5% dwarves, 2% ogres/ogre mages, 1% other)
 * Environments: Temperate plains and hills
 * Planar Elements: Wild zones linked to Mabar, Xoriat, and Kythri
-* Major Settlements:
+* Major Settlements: none

 ##### Khalesh
 The ancient nation of Khalesh was a theocracy devoted to the couatls.
 Today, the people know only that the land was once ruled by demons and their ruins still dot the landscape.